THE ECONOMY; Two page critical summary.

 Produce what is most needed.

 Let free markets determine what is to be produced and what industries are to be developed.

 Free markets will produce for and distribute to richer people, because this is more profitable.
-A satisfactory economy must be under sufficient social control or regulation to make sure that the important things are done.
-This does not mean there can not be a place for markets or privately owned firms.
+A satisfactory economy must be under sufficient social control or regulation to make sure that the most important things are done.
+This does not mean there can be no place for markets or privately owned firms.
 Nor does it mean control by the state; most of the important decisions in the new local economies should be made by town assemblies.

 The rich become richer, but the claim is that wealth will in time “trickle down” to eventually enrich all -- just generate more wealth and in time everyone will benefit.

 Inequality increases and not much trickles down.
 Even if it did, the process is a grossly inefficient way to improve the conditions for the poor majority; they would be far better served if allowed to apply existing productive capacity to producing to meet their own needs, not producing what will maximise profits for the few who own most of the capital.

 Allow a very few to own most of the capital.
 (Half the world's capital, shares, factories and mines is now probably owned by about 1% of the world’s people.)